bcgsc/Stash/README.md

 ### Frames

 A frame is defined as the set of Stash rows accessed for a given spaced seed frame.
 Specifically, it is a two-dimensional array of tiles with width='number of spaced seeds' and height='number of Stash columns'.
-A metric called _Number of Frames_ can be defined between two Stash frames.
+A metric called _Number of Matches_ can be defined between two Stash frames.
 For related frames, this value is relatively larger than the value for unrelated frames.
+In the problem of genome misassembly detection, the _Number of Matches_ metric represents the number of overlapping sequencing reads that cover a genomic region (coverage by read set).

 ### Windows of Frames

 A schematic of how windows of frames are designed is provided below.
-Each window consists of a set of frames that have a distance of stride with each other.
+Each window consists of a set of frames that have a distance of stride from each other.
+We compare two windows by counting the maximum number of matches between all pairs of their frames, in order to have a more general view of a genomic region and also ignore sequence errors and gaps.

 <img src="figures/windows.jpeg" width="800" height="270">